How To Replace The Mass Airflow Sensor (MAF) On Your Chevrolet

 - Press the red clip slightly to unlock it.
 Unplug the electrical connector from the mass airflow sensor.

-- Remove the screws that hold the mass airflow sensor in place.
-Remove the sensor.
+- Remove the screws that hold the MAF in place, then remove the sensor.

 - Install the new MAF on your Chevrolet.
 Tighten the screws so that they are snug.
-Plug the electrical connector until it locks in place.
+Push the electrical connector until it locks in place.

 The check engine light will require a few days of driving to reset.
 Or you can use an OBD-II scanner to reset the check engine light as long as there aren’t any other fault codes.